manzt/soundvision/README.md

 # Introduction

 [Soundvision](http://www.spotifysoundvision.com) is a web-based visualization tool for exploring listening history and creating playlists.
-It creates an unique interactive timeline of saved music using D3 and the Spotify API.
+It creates a unique interactive timeline of saved music using D3 and the Spotify API.
 Users can brush over their history, select albums and tracks, and export playlists to Spotify.

 ## Usage